guy94/Urban/README.md

 # Urban

-## Developed in React JS.
+## Maps app developed in React JS.
 ### Description:
 1. using Google Maps API and govmap API to present government assets over a map.
-2. allows places search over the map.
+2. places search feature.
 3. app is available on https://guy94.github.io/Urban/

 ### Some Notes: